robbevp/stimulus-transition/README.md

 </div>
 ```
 ### Initial transition
-If you want to run the transition when the element, you should add the `data-transition-initial-value`-attribute to the element.
+If you want to run the transition when the element in entered in the DOM, you should add the `data-transition-initial-value`-attribute to the element.
 The value you enter is not used.
 ```HTML
 <div data-controller="transition"
      data-transition-initial-value